Uncovering the Social Interaction in Swarm Intelligence with Network Science: The Network of Social Interaction

-The analyses of the network structure---at both global- and individual-levels---enable us to assess different aspects of the swarm, and aspects across different swarm approaches.
+The network structure---at both global- and individual-levels---enables us to analyze different aspects of the swarm, and aspects across different swarm intelligence approaches.
 For instance, \figurename~\ref{fig-explanation}B depicts a conceptual interaction network for swarm systems.
-At the individual-level, the network positions occupied by individuals indicate the types of interdependencies that were created by the swarm and the influence individuals may exert on one another.
-The individuals with a high degree centrality (e.g., individuals $1$ and $12$) typically exert higher influence when compared to other individuals.
-Similarly, individuals that connect different groups (e.g., individual $9$) act as bridges between subgroups of individuals and control the cascade of influence between sub-networks.
+At the individual level, the network positions occupied by individuals indicate the types of interdependencies that were created by the swarm and the influence individuals may exert on one another.
+The individuals with a high degree centrality (e.g., individuals $1$ and $12$) typically exert stronger influence when compared to other individuals.
+Similarly, individuals that connect different groups (e.g., individual $9$) act as bridges between groups of individuals and control the cascade of influence between sub-networks.
 Thus, some individuals in a swarm system can develop important roles as bridges and hubs.
-Lastly, at a global-level, the interaction network indicates the extent of local and global exploration by providing the relationship between natural niches formed by individuals (e.g., green and blue sub-networks).
+Lastly, at a global level, the interaction network indicates the extent of local and global exploration by providing the relationship between natural niches formed by individuals (e.g., green and blue sub-networks).

-In order to analyze a swarm using the interaction network, we need to understand the rules and mechanisms that allow individuals to influence the action of each other within each swarm system.
-For this, we employ the dimensions described in \figurename~\ref{fig:dimensions} to guide our understanding of algorithms and thus to define its network.
-For a given algorithm, we have to identify how each individual uses information after it received information from other individuals.
-It is clear that first we need to characterize what information is in the system then describe how information exchange influences individuals.
-Table \ref{tab:mechanisms} describe how the interaction network can be constructed for the approaches proposed by Mamei \et\cite{Mamei2006}.
-In Section \ref{sec:casestudy}, we provide a detailed case study of a well-known flocking technique, the Particle Swarm Optimization, for which we use a definition of $\mathbf{I}$ to analyze the swarm behavior.
+To analyze a swarm using the interaction network, we need to learn the rules and mechanisms that allow individuals to influence the action of each other within the system.
+We use the dimensions described in \figurename~\ref{fig:dimensions} to guide our understanding of algorithms and thus to define their networks.
+For a given algorithm, we have to identify how an individual uses information after it received information from other individuals.
+It is clear that we need first to characterize what information is in the system then describe how information exchange influences individuals.
+Table \ref{tab:mechanisms} describes how the interaction network can be constructed for each category proposed by Mamei \et\cite{Mamei2006}.

+In the following subsection, we use the interaction network to compare four swarm-based algorithms from two distinct categories, namely flocking and foraging.
+In this brief analysis, we show that simple definitions of the interaction network enable us to recognize differences and similarities among these algorithms.
+Then, we provide a more detailed case study of PSO in which we study the dynamics of the swarm at the meso level of the social interactions.